 #Step 1: Force-Quit Messenger

-On iPhone X or later, swipe up from the bottom edge and pause in the middle of the screen to open the app switcher.
-Find the Messenger card and swipe it off the screen.
-On older iPhones, double-tap the Home button instead, then swipe Messenger up.
+On iPhone X and later, swipe up from the bottom edge and pause in the middle of the screen to open the app switcher.
+Find the Messenger card and swipe it off the top of the screen.
+On older iPhones, double-tap the Home button and swipe Messenger up.

 #Step 2: Update or Reinstall the App

-Open the App Store, tap your profile picture, and scroll to see pending updates.
-If Messenger has an update, tap Update.
-Apple’s App Store review process means compatibility fixes typically arrive within 24-48 hours of a major iOS release.
+Open the App Store, tap your profile picture, and scroll down to see pending updates.
+If Messenger has one waiting, tap Update.
+Apple’s App Store review process means compatibility patches for a new iOS release typically appear within a day or two of Messenger developers submitting them.

 #Step 3: Restart Your iPhone

-On iPhone 15 or earlier: hold the side button and a volume button until the slider appears, drag to power off, then hold the side button again to turn it back on.
-On iPhone SE (2nd and 3rd gen): hold the top button until the slider appears.
+On iPhone 15 and earlier, hold the side button and a volume button together until the slider appears, drag to power off, then hold the side button again to turn it back on.
+On iPhone SE (2nd and 3rd gen), hold the top button until the slider appears.

 #Step 4: Reset Network Settings

 Go to Settings > General > Transfer or Reset iPhone > Reset > Reset Network Settings.
 Enter your passcode when prompted.
-Your phone will restart automatically.
+The phone will restart on its own.

 #Step 5: Check Notification Settings